red-data-tools/jekyll-jupyter-notebook/README.md

 ### `input`

-Similar to how `prompt` works, you can also control whether a converted `.html` includes code inputs or not by using `inputs`:
+Similar to how `prompt` works, you can also control whether a converted `.html` includes code inputs or not by using `input`:

 ```yaml
 jupyter_notebook: